zeek/spicy/doc/zeek.rst

 As we :ref:`discuss above <zeek_events>`, the type of each event argument maps over to a corresponding Zeek type.
 On the Zeek side, that corresponding type needs to be known by Zeek.
-That is always the case for built-in atomic types (per the table:ref:`the conversion table <zeek-event-arg-types>`), but it can turn out more challenging to achieve for custom types, such as ``enum`` and ``record``, for which you would normally need to create matching type declarations in your Zeek scripts.
+That is always the case for built-in atomic types (per :ref:`the conversion table
+<zeek-event-arg-types>`), but it can turn out more challenging
+to achieve for custom types, such as ``enum`` and ``record``, for which you would normally need to create matching type declarations in your Zeek scripts.
 While that's not necessarily hard, but it can